LabOrchestrator/LabOrchestrator/README.md

 ## VM Images

-You need to have kubevirt compatible VM Images.
+You need to have KubeVirt compatible VM Images.
 This is for example the qcow2 format.
 A simple way to create a VM Image is to start it in Gnome Boxes, install your Software and than copy the saved image file from either `~/.var/app/org.gnome.Boxes/data/gnome-boxes/images/` or `~/.local/share/gnome-boxes`.
 There is a bigger part in the [documentation](https://github.com/LabOrchestrator/LabOrchestrator-Documentation/blob/main/documentation.pdf).
 I